Hristo Nikolov (basketball): Player profile

 Often called by his nickname Glarusa (the Gull), Hristo Nikolov has a strong body structure and masculine built.
 He is 6 ft 6 in tall and weighs 238 lb.
 Nikolov primary plays as a small forward and power forward, even though he is versatile and performs great in other positions on the court.

 Known for his quick first step and strong perimeter shooting, Hristo shows strong abilities on offense and an excellent defensive end.
 When he plays as a point guard, he averages 5.4 assist.
 He has a solid vertical, good court vision and reads well passing lines.

 Professional career

 PBC CSKA Sofia (Aug 2003 – Jun 2005), Bulgaria

-Nikolov’s first professional basketball appearance happened with PBC CSKA Sofia, after he got accepted at the age of 16.
+Nikolov’s first professional basketball appearance happened with PBC CSKA Sofia, after he was accepted at the age of 16.
 Despite his young age, at the time he participated in the Bulgarian’s edition of the basketball AllStar game, became a cup holder in the National Basketball League and ended the season in second place in the championship.

 Casper College (Aug 2004 – Jan 2006), U.S.

-After two successful years playing in the men’s league for CSKA Sofia, Hristo Nikolov won a scholarship and left Bulgaria to participate in a basketball program, provided by Casper College in Casper, Wyoming, United States.
-There he got introduced to the American basketball traditions.
+After two successful years playing in the men's league for CSKA Sofia, Hristo Nikolov won a scholarship and left Bulgaria to participate in a basketball program, provided by Casper College in Casper, Wyoming, United States.
+There he was introduced to American basketball traditions.
 Nikolov was among the team leaders, where he averaged 19.00 ppg.